Ducati013/BAN-502-Course-Files/README.md

 # BAN 502 Course Files

-This is my repository for my Business analytics Rstudio Tools
+This is my repository for my R programming tools, descriptiveanalytics tools, and prescriptive analytics tools.